E-Kovtun/Captcha-Reader/README.md

  This python script will create the folders: `../synthetic_datasets/train_synthetic/` and `../synthetic_datasets/valid_synthetic/` with 100.000 and 10.000 synthetic images correspondingly.

- Alternatively, you can download alreade negerated images with the command:
+ Alternatively, you can download already generated images with the command:

  ```bash scripts/download_synthetic_datasets.sh```